 With these 36 hours, you’ll explore the trails of Norfolk and tour the Oceanfront wonders of Virginia Beach, all packed with foodie hot spots, eclectic art and historic sites.

 3:00 PM – Arrive in Norfolk and Tour the ERT

-From downtown, the ERT will lead you along the waterfront and through the cobblestone streets of the Freemason District where the Virginia Cheese Co. can be found to create your own cheese board and wine on tap.
+District where the Virginia Cheese Co. can be found to create your own cheese board and wine on tap.
 Or, if you meander just around the corner, you’ll find Four Eleven York Restaurant where you can enjoy an afternoon cocktail.
 We suggest their Collins, made with cucumber sage simple syrup, blood orange juice and Citadelle Gin topped with soda and garnished with an orange and fresh sage from their garden.
 If you continue down the ERT, you will find yourself in the Chelsea neighborhood with Benchtop and Smartmouth Brewery and a delicious beer and cider bar called The Birch.
-The craft brews in this neighborhood are best consumed with brick oven pizza, found at The Bakehouse at Chelsea, or the fresh authentic Greek cuisine at Orapax, a 50-year-old third generation family-owned restaurant.
+The craft brews in this neighborhood are best consumed with brick oven pizza, found at The Bakehouse at Chelsea, or the fresh authentic Greek cuisine at Orapax, a 50-year-old third-generation family-owned restaurant.

 7:00 PM – Sunset Cruise on the American Rover